hickory-dns/hickory-dns/crates/resolver/README.md

 # Overview

-Trust-DNS Resolver is a library which implements the DNS resolver using the Trust-DNS Proto library.
+Hickory DNS Resolver is a library which implements the DNS resolver using the Hickory DNS Proto library.

 This library contains implementations for IPv4 (A) and IPv6 (AAAA) resolution, more features are in the works.
 It is built on top of the [tokio](https://tokio.rs) async-io project, this allows it to be integrated into other systems using the tokio and futures libraries.
-The Trust-DNS [project](https://github.com/bluejekyll/trust-dns) contains other libraries for DNS: a [client library](https://crates.io/crates/trust-dns-client) for raw protocol usage, a [server library](https://crates.io/crates/trust-dns-server) for hosting zones, and variations on the TLS implementation over [rustls](https://crates.io/crates/trust-dns-rustls) and [native-tls](https://crates.io/crates/trust-dns-native-tls).
+The Hickory DNS [project](https://github.com/bluejekyll/trust-dns) contains other libraries for DNS: a [client library](https://crates.io/crates/trust-dns-client) for raw protocol usage, a [server library](https://crates.io/crates/trust-dns-server) for hosting zones, and variations on the TLS implementation over [rustls](https://crates.io/crates/trust-dns-rustls) and [native-tls](https://crates.io/crates/trust-dns-native-tls).

-**NOTICE** This project was rebranded fromt Trust-DNS to Hickory DNS and has been moved to the http://github.com/HickoryDNS/hickory-dns organization and repo, this crate/binary has been moved to [hickory-resolver](https://crates.io/crates/hickory-resolver), from `0.24` and onward, for prior versions see [trust-dns-resolver](https://crates.io/crates/trust-dns-resolver).
+**NOTICE** This project was rebranded fromt Hickory DNS to Hickory DNS and has been moved to the http://github.com/HickoryDNS/hickory-dns organization and repo, this crate/binary has been moved to [hickory-resolver](https://crates.io/crates/hickory-resolver), from `0.24` and onward, for prior versions see [trust-dns-resolver](https://crates.io/crates/trust-dns-resolver).

 ## Features